Related videos:

 Hantavirus is a rare but dangerous virus that is transmitted by rodents.

-As of May 8, the outbreak recorded a total of eight cases, six confirmed by PCR as Andes virus and two suspected.
-The Andes virus is the only one among more than 20 known strains of hantavirus with documented transmission between humans, though only through close and prolonged contact.
+As of May 8, the outbreak had recorded a total of eight cases, six confirmed by PCR as Andes virus and two probable.
+The Andes is the only one among more than 20 known strains of hantavirus with documented human-to-human transmission, although only through close and prolonged contact.

 "The risk to the general population is low.
-This is not a virus that spreads like the flu or COVID; it is quite different," explained Dr. Maria Van Kerkhove, Director of Epidemic and Pandemic Preparedness and Prevention at the WHO, to TODAY.com.
+This is not a virus that spreads like the flu or COVID; it is quite different," explained Dr. Maria Van Kerkhove, director of the WHO's Health Emergencies Program, to TODAY.com.

-The expert indicated that the initial hypothesis is that the passengers were infected before boarding, in Argentine territory, where the virus is endemic: "Our assumption is that people were infected outside the ship and then joined the cruise."
+The expert noted that the initial hypothesis is that the passengers were infected before boarding, on Argentine soil, where the virus is endemic: "Our assumption is that the individuals were infected outside the ship and then joined the cruise."

-However, the WHO also considers it likely that there has been some transmission between people on board, especially among couples sharing a cabin.
+However, the WHO also considers it likely that there was some transmission between people on board, especially among couples sharing a cabin.

-Kari Moore Debbink, a professor of Molecular Microbiology and Immunology at the Bloomberg School of Public Health at Johns Hopkins, emphasized that "historically, with the Andes virus, it has spread among people in close proximity, so the risk of it being transmitted more widely is quite low."
+Kari Moore Debbink, a professor of Molecular Microbiology and Immunology at Johns Hopkins Bloomberg School of Public Health, emphasized that "historically with the Andes virus, it has spread among people in close proximity, so the risk of it being transmitted more widely is quite low."

-In 30 years, only about 25 cases of person-to-person transmission of the Andes virus have been documented, all occurring in localized outbreaks among close contacts or healthcare workers.
+In 30 years, approximately 25 cases of person-to-person transmission of the Andes virus have been documented, all in localized outbreaks among close contacts or healthcare workers.

-In an open letter to the people of Tenerife, Dr. Tedros was emphatic: "But I need you to listen to me clearly: this is not another COVID."
+In an open letter to the residents of Tenerife, Dr. Tedros was emphatic: "But I need you to hear me clearly: this is not another COVID."

 The Centers for Disease Control and Prevention (CDC) in the United States also issued a reassuring message: "At this time, the risk to the American public is extremely low."

-Meanwhile, the MV Hondius, which was rejected by Cabo Verde on May 5, is heading to the Canary Islands, where it is expected to dock in the coming days with a strict protocol: sealed vehicles, a cordoned-off corridor, and direct repatriation to the countries of origin.
+Meanwhile, the MV Hondius, which was denied entry by Cabo Verde on May 5, is heading to the Canary Islands, where it is expected to dock in the coming days with a strict protocol: sealed cars, cordoned-off corridor, and direct repatriation to the countries of origin.

 Georgia, Arizona, California, Texas, and Virginia confirmed that they are monitoring residents who were on board; none showed symptoms as of May 8.